 (vi) the signature of the petitioner or an authorized representative.

 (3) Exemptions from Declaratory Order Procedure.
-A declaratory order shall not be issued by any agency of the Department under the following circumstances:
+A declaratory order shall not be issued by the agency under the following circumstances:

 (a) the subject matter of the petition is not within the jurisdiction and competency of the agency;